common-workflow-language/user_guide/src/topics/inputs.md

 specified
 ```

-The field `inputBinding` is optional and indicates whether and how the
+The field `inputBinding` is optional and indicates if and how the
 input parameter should appear on the tool's command line.
 If
 `inputBinding` is missing, the parameter  does not appear on the command
 line.
 Let's look at each example in detail.

 ```cwl